Callum027/lego-certbot/README.md

   -v, --version         show program's version number and exit
 ```

-Instead, `lego-certbot` itself is configured using the following environment variables.\
+Instead, `lego-certbot` itself is configured using the following environment variables:
-It also shows an configuration for [the third party Metaname DNS authenticator](https://github.com/Callum027/certbot-dns-metaname/tree/stateless-cleanup) as an example of how to use them.

-* `LEGOCERTBOT_DOMAIN` - The root domain name of the (sub)domain for which the ACME challenge will take place.
+* `LEGOCERTBOT_DOMAIN` - The root domain name of the (sub)domain for which the ACME challenge will take place.\
   Example: `example.com`
 * `LEGOCERTBOT_AUTHENTICATOR_TYPE` - The [DNS authenticator plugin](https://eff-certbot.readthedocs.io/en/stable/using.html#dns-plugins) to use.\
    Example: `dns-metaname`
 * `LEGOCERTBOT_AUTHENTICATOR_CONFIG` - Parameters to pass to the authenticator, in JSON format.\
   Example: `{"endpoint":"https://metaname.net/api/1.1","credentials":"/etc/traefik/metaname.ini"}`

 ## Usage

+Below are some examples of how to integrate `lego-certbot` into your Lego workflow, using [the Metaname DNS authenticator](https://github.com/Callum027/certbot-dns-metaname) as the Certbot authenticator.

 ### Lego